Building a Customer Centric Culture with Annette Pedroza

 Gabe Larsen: (02:34)

 Yeah.
 Yeah.
 Well, I think that definitely will resonate with the audience as, yeah.
 The devil’s always in the details, right?
-It’s like, as I’ve listened to some of the feedback of the audience as I mentioned just a minute ago, they recognise the importance of customer service and delighting and pushing customers to be happier, et cetera.
+It’s like, as I’ve listened to some of the feedback of the audience as I mentioned just a minute ago, they recognize the importance of customer service and delighting and pushing customers to be happier, et cetera.
 But devil’s in the details.
 So, how do you set that up?
 I mean, you’ve obviously had some fun experiences in doing this.
-How do you start to think about building this kind of a customer centred culture?
+How do you start to think about building this kind of a customer centered culture?

 Annette Pedroza: (03:08)